 From the search terms report you will see that 434 conversions out of the total 532 were generated by keywords between 1-4 words long accounting for 81.5% of the total number of conversions.
 You should also see that 581 conversions were generated by search terms that were 4+ keywords long accounting for 18.5% of the total conversions.

-Furthermore 94.9% of al impressions came from search terms that were 4 or less words in length.
-(Some impressions appeared to be omitted within the SQR as the CTR was not around 20%).
+Furthermore 94.9% of all impressions came from search terms that were 4 or less words in length.

 The graph below shows the total percentage of conversions that have come from search terms by number of words per search query.

-The first takeway from this data it that by changing your short tail keywords out for longer tail keywords that are 4+ words in length you will loose 80+% of your conversions.
-Which would make it virtually impossible to double your ROI
+The first takeaway from this data: by changing your short tail keywords out for longer tail keywords that are 4+ words in length you will loose 80+% of your conversions.
+That would make it virtually impossible to double your ROI

-Furthermore you will see that 87018 impressions came from the search terms that are between 1 – 4 keywords long out of the total of 91716.
-Which equates to 94.8% of their impressions.
+Furthermore you will see that 87,018 impressions came from the search terms that are between 1 – 4 keywords long out of the total of 91,716.
+This equates to 94.8% of impressions.

 Here is the data from the study that Sam Owen did over at PPC Hero